-- ¾ – 1 ½ cups semi-sweet chocolate chips (I use the larger amount when using palm shortening and extra virgin olive oil and I use whatever chocolate chips I have on hand—regular size, minis, chunks)
+- ¾ – 1 ½ cups semi-sweet chocolate chips (I use the larger amount when using palm shortening and extra virgin olive oil and I use whatever chocolate chips I have on hand—regular size (I like these and these), minis, chunks)

 - Preheat oven to 375 degrees.
 Lightly grease baking sheets.

 - Add eggs to large bowl.
 Beat slightly.

 - Stir in brown sugar and coconut palm sugar until well combined and smooth.
 Add vanilla.

 - In a separate bowl or very large measuring cup, sift together flour mix, xanthan gum, baking soda, and salt.

 - Stir flour mixture into egg-sugar mixture slowly until well combined.